-- (a) neither Physics nor Chemistry is offered with the combined subject Physics and Chemistry; - (b) neither Botany nor Zoology is offered with Biology; - (c) neither Botany nor Zoology nor Biology is offered with Physiology; - (d) neither Mathematics I nor Mathematics II nor Mathematics III is offered with General Mathematics; - (e) neither Mathematics I nor Mathematics II is offered with Mathematics III; - (f) Mathematics I or Mathematics II may be counted as an approved subject only if the candidate presented himself for examination in both Mathematics I and Mathematics II:
+- (a) neither Physics nor Chemistry is offered with the combined subject Physics and Chemistry; - (b) neither Botany nor Zoology is offered with Biology; - (c) neither Botany nor Zoology nor Biology is offered with Physiology; - (d) neither Mathematics I nor Mathematics II nor Mathematics III is offered with General Mathematics: - (e) neither Mathematics I nor Mathematics II is offered with Mathematics III; - (f) Mathematics I or Mathematics II may be counted as an approved subject only if the candidate presented himself for examination in both Mathematics I and Mathematics II; - (g) Theory and Practice of Music is accepted only in cases where the pass was obtained at an examination in 1946 or subsequent years; - (h) Ancient History is accepted only in cases where the pass was obtained at an examination held in 1945 or subsequent years; and further, both Modern History and Ancient History may be offered as qualifying subjects at the examinations held at the end of 1951 and subsequent years;

-^{} Provisional matriculation status may be granted to candidates who pass in General Mathematics at the 1962 Leaving Certificate Examination, the subject General Mathematics in this case being regarded as a Group C subject.
+Provisional matriculation status may be granted to candidates seeking admission in 1964 who passed in General Mathematics at the 1962 Leaving Certificate Examination, the subject General Mathematics in this case being regarded as a Group C subject.
 This is a special concession and will not apply in subsequent years.